KrushnaYeshwante/Java/README.md

 <br>
 Made by : Krushna Yeshwnate
 <br>
-This repository contains some simple Java programs :
+This repository contains Java programs of task given by PRODIGY INFOTECH as part of the internship program, it was great experience to learn with PRODIGY.
+The tasks are as follows -
 <br>
 Task 1 : Build a Temperature Conversion Program
 <br>